DoctorLogicProduct/dltest/landing-pages/new-dental-patients-through-doctorlogic.md

   component: feature-1
   component_css: feature
   img_alignment: Left
-  headline: Convert Visitors to Patients With Custom Content
+  headline: Custom Content Built To Convert
-  text: 'We provide custom content for every procedure and service offered at your
+  text: Receive custom content for every procedure and service offered at your practice.
-    practice.
-They''re structured perfectly to give you the domain and keyword authority you need to dominate search results. '
+    Structured perfectly to give you the domain and keyword authority to dominate search results.
   class: ''
   btn: []
   wistia-link: []